 This is a pretty big call, but I am going to say that Daiwa Roynet Hotel in Wakayama is one of the best business hotels I have ever stayed at in Japan (and I have stayed at a fair few business hotels).
 The service was fantastic, rooms were modern and clean and the facilities very good.
 Make sure you book a room that overlooks the castle – it is lit up each night until about 9.30pm.

 Breakfast at the Daiwa Roynet Hotel was outstanding.
 Usually at a business hotel in Japan breakfast is terrible, bad scrambled eggs, mediocre coffee, pasta and mayonnaise maybe some mini croissants if you are lucky.
-They had everything from cereal to tofu, a station where you can make your own Udon, bacon and eggs, salmon and other fish, muffins, toast, croissants and baguettes, a variety of juices, coffee that is ground to order and wait for it … because this is Wakayama … there was a selection of 6 different styles of umeboshi.
+They had everything from cereal to tofu, a station where you can make your own Udon, a chef that makes omelettes, bacon and eggs, salmon and other fish, muffins, toast, croissants and baguettes, a variety of juices, coffee that is ground to order and wait for it … because this is Wakayama … there was a selection of 6 different styles of umeboshi.

 From Osaka Namba (Nankai Station)